-Our performance is very similar to that of 211 and Python2C.
-Python2C [22, Section 1.3.1] is reputed to have a speed-up of approximately 1.2, using a similar approach to ours, including some minor optimizations.
-211 [1] only achieves a speed-up of 1.06, the result of removing the interpreter dispatch from the program execution, and performing some local optimizations.
+It can be expected that we are able to optimize away the interpreter overhead, as discussed in Section 7.1, to achieve a speedup of 1.35.
+This is in the same league as previous implementations.
+Python2C (25, Section 1.3.1) is reputed to have a speedup of approximately 1.2, using a similar approach to ours, including some minor optimizations.
+211 (1) only achieves a speedup of 1.06, the result of removing the interpreter dispatch from the program execution, and performing some local optimizations.
 It removes Python's interpreter dispatch overhead, and removes stores to the operand stack which are immediately followed by loads.
-We do not benefit from 211's optimization as the PHP system does not spend significant time performing interpreter dispatch.
-Peephole stack optimization will also not work for PHP, which does not use an operand stack.
+We do not benefit from 211's optimization as peephole stack optimization will also not work for PHP, which does not use an operand stack.